R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 ```

 !!! note
     Unfortunately the Java Cryptography Architecture only introduced official support for Curve25519 in Java 11.
-At the
+Since
-    moment in Conclave therefore, you must utilize our
+    Conclave supports Java 8, you must utilize our
     [`Curve25519PublicKey`](api/-conclave/com.r3.conclave.mail/-curve25519-public-key/index.html) and
     [`Curve25519PrivateKey`](api/-conclave/com.r3.conclave.mail/-curve25519-private-key/index.html) classes.
 In
     future we may offer support for using the Java 11 JCA types directly.
 A Curve25519 private key is simply 32